CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

    cumulus@switch:~$ sudo systemctl reload switchd.service
    ```

 3. To configure specific speeds for the split ports, edit the `/etc/network/interfaces` file, then run the `ifreload -a` command.
-The following example configures the speed for each swp1 breakout port (swp1s0, swp1s1, swp1s2, and swp1s3) to 10G with auto-negotiation off.
+The following example configures the speed for each swp1 breakout port (swp1s0, swp1s1, swp1s2, and swp1s3) to 10G with auto-negotiation disabled.

 ```
 cumulus@switch:~$ sudo cat /etc/network/interfaces